rclone/rclone/docs/content/commands/rclone_lsf.md

 `lsf` is designed to be human and machine readable.
 `lsjson` is designed to be machine readable.

-Note that `ls`,`lsl`,`lsd` all recurse by default - use "--max-depth 1" to stop the recursion.
+Note that `ls` and `lsl` recurse by default - use "--max-depth 1" to stop the recursion.

-The other list commands `lsf`,`lsjson` do not recurse by default - use "-R" to make them recurse.
+The other list commands `lsd`,`lsf`,`lsjson` do not recurse by default - use "-R" to make them recurse.

+Listing a non existent directory will produce an error except for remotes which can't have empty directories (eg s3, swift, gcs, etc - the bucket based remotes).

 ```